shrmaanubhav/BrokeBuddy-1.0/README.md

 # BrokeBuddy

-Full-stack personal finance assistant that combines a React dashboard, an Express/MongoDB API, and a FastAPI + LangChain service for expense analytics and conversational insights.
+Full-stack personal finance assistant that combines a React dashboard, an Express/MongoDB API, and a FastAPI + LangGraph service for expense analytics and conversational insights.

 ## Overview
 - Track online and manual UPI transactions with search, caching, and nickname support for frequent payees.